wmanderson/lookbook_template/readme.md

 #### Step 2: Export Files

 Select each section, and click export (located on the bottom right of your screen).
+- Always save as 1x PNGs
-- Note: Do not rename the files.
+- Do not rename the files.

 Export the files into the `img` folder, which is located within the `lookbook_template-master` folder you downloaded from this page.